-We investigate the hedonic prices of climate in France.1 First, we show that climate change impacts GDP through the capitalization of such prices in land rents and/or wages; this cannot be ignored, then, when assessing the macroeco-nomic effects of warming.
-Second, in France, people are not equal when it comes to warming: inequalities appear between individuals depending on their location (the elderly migrate to sunnier climates) or their preferences (owner-occupiers of single detached houses are more sensitive to climate than tenants of apartments).
+We investigate the hedonic prices of climate in France.1 Climate change impacts GDP through the capitalization of such prices in land rents and/or wages; it cannot be ignored, then, when assessing the macroeconomic effects of warming.

-Consumers' climatic preferences are ignored in the global warming debate.
-Yet there are grounds for believing that, in their private behavior, inhabitants of temperate countries put a positive value on warmer temperatures, while very hot or very cold days are a nuisance: empirical studies converge toward these two findings.
-Such climatic amenities and nuisances are attributes of consumers' utility functions.
-Several consequences follow from this.
+The Stern Review Report (Stern et al., 2006) is a major milestone in economic studies of global warming.
+It has been approved by many economists but criticized by many specialists in the field (see, among others, the literature reviews by Nordhaus, 2007 and Weitzman, 2007).
+The criticisms pertain to ethical issues (how to treat future generations?) and to economic theory, especially the discount rate and uncertainty.
+Consumers' climatic preferences are ignored in this debate.
+Yet there are grounds for believing that, in their private behavior, inhabitants of temperate countries put a positive value on warmer temperatures, while very hot or very cold days are a nuisance: empirical studies (conducted mostly in the U.S.) converge toward these two findings.
+All in all, the positive effects of warming prevail over the negative ones.
+Such climatic amenities (and nuisances) are attributes of consumers' utility functions.
+Two consequences follow from this.

 First, at the macroeconomic level, allowing for the value of these attributes modifies economic welfare.
-In particular, the non-egalitarian effects of global warming might be greater than the effects sometimes estimated (see Stern et al. 2006): inhabitants of temperate countries (e.g. France, U.K.), where the mean temperature will rise, will see their welfare increase whereas inhabitants of hot countries (e.g. Mexico, Egypt), where heatwaves will be more marked, will see their welfare decline.
-These direct effects must be taken into account in global warming assessment, otherwise the international climate negotiations would be distorted.
+In particular, the non-egalitarian effects of global warming might be greater than the effects sometimes estimated (see Stern et al., 2006): inhabitants of temperate countries (e.g. France, U.K.), where the mean temperature will rise, will see their welfare increase whereas inhabitants of hot countries (e.g. Mexico, Egypt), where heatwaves will be